-The Submission Draft Neighbourhood Development Plan (NDP) for Belmont Rural contains policies to help guide decisions on planning applications.
+The Neighbourhood Development Plan (NDP) for Belmont Rural contains policies to help guide decisions on planning applications.
 The NDP will be used by planning officers alongside the Herefordshire Local Plan Core Strategy and national planning policy (the NPPF).
+The plan period covers the period 2011 - 2031.

 The Plan builds on the key planning related issues that were raised as part of the Parish Plan 2002/03.
 In 2012 a Neighbourhood Plan Steering Group was established and have had regular meetings to move forward with the plan.
 The Plan has been prepared following informal consultation on the vision, objectives and key themes.
-The Draft Neighbourhood Development Plan was published for 8 weeks' formal public consultation from February 9th - 23rd March 2015.
-This Submission Draft Plan has been amended following careful consideration of all the responses received.
+The Draft Neighbourhood Development Plan was published for 8 weeks' formal public consultation from February $9^{\rm th}$ - $23^{\rm rd}$ March 2015.
+The Submission Draft Plan was amended following careful consideration of all the responses received which has resulted in this final NDP.